 As with the Columbia model, each case published here builds to a “decision point,” where a journalist is faced with a specific choice to make.
 The decision is not revealed here, forcing readers to ponder what they would have chosen to do in the described situation.
 However, an epilogue, revealing the decision actually taken, and its aftermath, will be provided by email to teachers who wish to use the course in class.

-Currently, all the case studies published here have been completed by Master of Journalism students in a course on ethics and law taught by Associate Professor Ivor Shapiro and Adjunct Professor Brian MacLeod Rogers.
-In 2013, students in the same course compiled a series of explorations of the coverage of controversial Toronto Mayor Rob Ford, which were published on J-Source under the title, “The Mayor and the Media.”
+Currently, all the case studies published here have been completed by Master of Journalism students in a course on ethics and law taught by Professor Lisa Taylor and Adjunct Professor Brian MacLeod Rogers.
+Prior to Prof. Taylor’s involvement, the course was taught by Prof. Rogers and Prof. Ivor Shapiro.
+In related case studies, students in the course compiled a series of explorations of the coverage of controversial Toronto Mayor Rob Ford, which were published on J-Source in 2013 under the title, “The Mayor and the Media.”
+Another Canadian case, written for the Ryerson course but published by Columbia, concerned broadcasting the dying words of an Ontario police officer.

 Submissions from within and outside of Ryerson are welcome.
 Please contact us for more information.